Enterprise Cyber Security And The Role Of The C-Suite

 “We’re all hunting for the same unicorn, right?
 The unicorn doesn't exist,” said Durbin, who noted that he is much more in favor of things like apprenticeships, working with colleges, and capturing people at much earlier stages.
 “Bring them in at an early stage, get them to understand how they can use some of their skills and their talents, have some of these outreach programs.
 That's how we're going to solve the problem.
 We're not going to solve the problem by going on a unicorn hunt.”

 The ‘Task Force 7 Radio’ recap is a weekly feature on Cyber Security Hub.
-To listen to this and past episodes, click here.
+To listen to this episode, click here.